jis56/Ulta-Beauty-Scraper-and-Dashboard-App/README.md

   - A Javascript app was created that connected the Flask app routes to our html
     - Using D3 library, function created to create scatterplot based on data accessed
     - Using jQuery, function created to pull JSON data from different routes depending on button pressed and replace the data variable used in the D3 function
-  - Within the D3 function, circlegroup onclick function created to fill panel product HTML depending on which product circle is clicked
+  - Within the D3 function, circlegroup onclick function created to rewrite panel product HTML depending on which product circle is clicked

   Homepage
   ![Alt text](static/img/homepage.PNG?raw=true "Homepage")